horms/linux/Documentation/networking/devlink/devlink-port.rst

 Users may also set the maximum IO event queues of the function using `devlink port function set max_io_eqs` command.

+Users may also set the header split capability of the function using using `devlink port function set header_split` command.

 Function attributes
 ===================